SBKila/PowermeterBoard/readme.txt

 28/08/23 Fix UI add remove PM issues ==> disable item in menu list PM reference 30/08/23 add wifi info in UI
-04/09/23 FiX MQTT settings UI and state notification
+04/09/23 FiX MQTT settings UI and state notification 09/09/23 Add color and border to connection sumup

 @todo
 => Understanb how to manage connection to MQTT server full connected or connect on demand ??